life-itself/community/content/transforming-conflict-in-conscious-coliving-course.md

 ### This is for you if you want to become better at dealing with conflict in your coliving situation and in life generally

-⭐️ If you are already completed [[conscious-coliving-course|our Conscious Coliving 101 course]] ⭐️ If you are already in or going in to a coliving situation ⭐️ If you are currently in a period of conflict within a coliving situation ⭐️ If you have experienced conflict in the past in regards to coliving and want to navigate future conflicts better
+⭐️ If you are already completed [[conscious-coliving-course|our Conscious Coliving 101 course]]<br/>
+⭐️ If you are already in or going in to a coliving situation<br/>
+⭐️ If you are currently in a period of conflict within a coliving situation<br/>
+⭐️ If you have experienced conflict in the past in regards to coliving and want to navigate future conflicts better

 ### You will:

-🔥 Understand that healthy conflict is normal and needed 🔥 Discover the usefulness of healthy conflict within relationships and communities 🔥 Understand the work you need to do to reduce the amount of conflict arising 🔥 Feel confident in resolving conflict effectively and gain practical techniques for conflict resolution.
+🔥 Understand that healthy conflict is normal and needed<br/>
+🔥 Discover the usefulness of healthy conflict within relationships and communities<br/>
+🔥 Understand the work you need to do to reduce the amount of conflict arising<br/>
+🔥 Feel confident in resolving conflict effectively and gain practical techniques for conflict resolution.

 ## Here is a brief overview of what is included in each day: